-Fuel Cell Grade Hydrogen is an ultra-high-purity hydrogen gas engineered specifically for electrochemical fuel cell systems, where hydrogen is converted directly into electricity through catalyst-driven reactions.
+Fuel Cell Grade Hydrogen is an ultra-high-purity hydrogen gas engineered specifically for electrochemical fuel cell systems, where hydrogen is converted directly into electricity through a catalyst-driven reaction.

-Fuel cells are extremely sensitive to impurities.
-Even trace levels of carbon monoxide, sulfur compounds, ammonia, or moisture can permanently damage catalysts and membranes.
-Therefore, Fuel Cell Grade Hydrogen is produced, purified, and handled under strict international standards.
+Unlike combustion-based hydrogen use, fuel cells are extremely sensitive to impurities.
+Even trace contaminants such as carbon monoxide, sulfur compounds, ammonia, or moisture can permanently damage fuel cell catalysts and membranes.

 International Quality Standards

-ASTM D7606 – Analytical methods for hydrogen quality
+- ASTM D7606 – Analytical methods for hydrogen fuel quality

-Fuel cell reactions produce electricity, heat, and water vapor with no CO₂, NOₓ, SOₓ, or particulate emissions.
+- Zero-Emission Energy Carrier: Reaction by-products are electricity, heat, and water vapor.
+No CO₂, NOₓ, SOₓ, or particulate emissions.

-Batch consistency ensured through inline analyzers, gas chromatography, and moisture/sulfur monitoring.
+- Stable & Repeatable Quality: Batch-to-batch consistency ensured via inline analyzers, gas chromatography, and moisture/sulfur sensors.

 | Property | Typical Value |